 Feedback Systems at the University of Turku

 Feedback is gathered from the university students with different methods and at different points of their studies.
-Below are few exapmles of different kinds of feedback systems.
+Feedback is also gathered from the university graduates.

 Course feedback is gathered in different ways in the departments and faculties.
 It can be gathered spontaneously, as a discussion between the students and the teacher during the course, with a feedback form at the end of the course or as an electronic survey by utilising electronic tools such as Moodle or Webropol.
 At its best, the feedback can be used immediately to improve the realisation of the course.